bbaranoff/dst80-cracker/README.md

 # DST80 Cracker

-takes challenge/signature and max number of keys to check as arguments need to know manufacturer constant to finish can be done by crossing the result on two challenge response that will give those constants
+takes challenge/signature and max number of keys to check as arguments need to know manufacturer constant to finish can be done by crossing the result on two challenge response that will give those constants it should takes ~1-2 with RTX4090 then when constant known 1min

 ![](algo.png)